 - Newer than recommended

-- Decided by operating system
+- Decided by the Operating System

 - Make sure you are using the OEM recommended driver